Key Insights from the French Market Analysis

 Energy demand and generation mix

-In the matter of renewable energy sources, as you can see from the graph, hydro production comes second in the total energy mix, representing a 14.5% out of the total production and first in the renewable energy category.
-Hydroelectric stocks decreased from 2,285 GWh (at the end of November) to 2,010 GWh (at the end of December), below last year’s level (2,379 GWh).
-Wind energy comes third in the total energy mix, representing 12.7% (in line with last month levels – 12 GWh).
-Finally, photovoltaic production has decreased significantly (7.1 GWh); we are in the least sunny period of the year (November to February).
-We can expect these levels of solar production over the coming months.
+In the matter of renewable energy sources, as you can see from the graph, wind production comes second in the total energy mix, representing a 10.7% out of the total production and first in the renewable energy category.
+Hydroelectric stocks decreased from 2,010 GWh (at the end of December) to 1.078 GWh (at the end of January), below last year’s level (2,309 GWh).
+Finally, photovoltaic production is minimum during these months as we are in the least sunny period of the year (November to February).

 Energy Mix France Haya Energy Solutions